tcoq/jetsonnanostuff/README.md

 ## Background

-I have got a Reo-Link RLC-422 IP camera with a simple motion detection feature, which I would like to improve with AI object detection features to improve alerting and avoid false positiv alarms.
-So I bought a Jetson Nano and first tried to process the realtime- H.264 stream of the camera.
-Doing so I ran into some problems with  CPU utilization and H.264 codec synchronization.
-So I decided to stop this the path of realtime processing of AI based motion detection very early.
+I have got a Reo-Link RLC-422 IP camera with a simple (poor) motion detection feature, which I would like to improve with AI object detection features to improve alerting and avoid false positiv alarms.

+So I bought a Jetson Nano and at  first I tried to process the realtime- H.264 stream of the camera.
+Doing so, I ran into some problems with CPU utilization and H.264 codec synchronization.
+So I decided to stop this path of AI realtime processing of motion detection very early.

-So I tried a new approach to install a FTP Server on Jetson Nano and let REO-Link IP camera store files at the mounted network path from Jetson Nano to run a batch-process on this stored files, to detect objects.
+So I tried a new approach, to install a FTP Server on Jetson Nano and let REO-Link IP camera store files at the mounted network path from Jetson Nano, to run a batch-process on this stored files, to detect objects.

-This batch processing hast got a small delay of a few minutes, which is fine for me.
+The process is very easy and stable and improved the useless alarming feature of my IP camera.
+The process has got a small delay of a few minutes, but is really ok for my prpose.

 ## Setup